Skip to main content

 Disclaimer

-The information in this guide is correct at the date of publication.
 The law is complicated and does change.
 We have simplified things in this guide.
 Please don’t rely on this guide as a complete statement of the law.
-We recommend you try and get advice from the sources listed in our Help Directory.
+We recommend you try and get advice from the sources listed in our section called Legal advice and helplines.

 Was this information useful?